 SympliFi is a global online marketplace that enables diaspora around the world to easily access impactful financial solutions in their home country for self and family, at the touch of a button, because people want to do more than just send money back home.

 ► uKheshe - South Africa & UK

 uKheshe is unique digital payment acceptance platform that enables informal merchants and traders to accept card payments without the need of a bank account, smart phone or formal business registration.
 Using payments as the catalyst to access broader financial services such as lending and insurance.

 Do you have any questions or would like to send us a comment?

 We look forward to hearing from you.

-Applications open until April 30th
+Applications closed on April 30th